michaelohagan/chembiohub-site/_posts/2014-11-11-symp-survey.md

 excerpt: At our recent Chemical Biology in Oxford symposium, we conducted a lightning survey to find out more about what people wanted from ChemBio Hub.
 ---

 The recent ChemBio Hub symposium - entitled **Chemical Biology across the University of Oxford** - was a great multidisciplinary event bringing together PIs and researchers with an interest in chemical biology.
 They represented at least 15 departments.
 The presentations throughout the day sparked a number of conversations and ideas in the breaks and beyond.
-You can find out more about how the day progressed in [link to separate blog post] and you can also find the slides, posters and feedback [here].
+You can find out more about how the day progressed in another blog post soon and you can also find the posters from the day [here](https://chembiohub.ox.ac.uk/symposium).

 ChemBio Hub set up a survey to capture interest in aspects of chemical biology research.
 We used a Yes/No question system on a touchscreen to make it appealing and easy for people to take part.
 A lot of people were very willing participants - thank you again if you took part!